datalad/datalad-blog/content/posts/fairly-big-video/index.md

 In our case, the audio channels were identical, so using mono simply removed redundancy -- but it is also preferred for verbal content (in my experience things become not so nice for listening on headphones if the speaker sound happens to be placed off-center).

 Then (lines 28-31) comes the addition of metadata.
-I wrote a python script ([create_xml.py](https://hub.datalad.org/distribits/recordings/src/branch/master/code/create_xml.py)) to generate a required xml file on the fly (written into `/tmp` and thus not saved in the dataset)[^fn:12] and used that as an input to mkvpropedit, setting and overriting all existing tags (it is possible to set them on a per-stream basis, but this seemed not necessary).
+I wrote a Python script ([create_xml.py](https://hub.datalad.org/distribits/recordings/src/branch/master/code/create_xml.py)) to generate a required xml file on the fly (written into `/tmp` and thus not saved in the dataset)[^fn:12] and used that as an input to mkvpropedit, setting and overwriting all existing tags (it is possible to set them on a per-stream basis, but this seemed not necessary).

 ### DataLad orchestration: `video_job.sh` {#datalad-orchestration-video-job-dot-sh}